Glu Mobile: Kardashian To The Rescue

 Source: Glu Mobile Q2'19 presentation

 The key to the bookings boost in Kim Kardashian: Hollywood is likely the greatly reduced user acquisition costs in an environment where mobile advertising is plummeting.
-Small businesses, restaurants and travel sites aren't advertising in the current environment allowing Glu Mobile to acquire users at a reduced cost in a game first launched back in 2014.
+Small businesses, restaurants and travel sites aren't advertising in the current environment, allowing Glu Mobile to acquire users at a reduced cost in a game first launched back in 2014.

 Deep Value